Craig-Hudson/Millionaire/README.md

 ​
 [Font Awesome](https://fontawesome.com/) - For the iconography on the website.

-​
-Chrome Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
+​Chrome Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

-[Bootstrap v5.0](https://getbootstrap.com/docs/5.0/getting-started/download/) - To help create a responsive website with the use of bootstrap grid, and bootstrap classes
+[Convert png to webp](https://www.freeconvert.com/) - I converted my images to webp using this site.

 [tiny.png](https://tinypng.com/) - To reduce the file size of my images for better website performance

-[Image resizer](https://www.resizepixel.com/) - To reduce any unnecessary height and width on photos, also minimizing file size
+[Image resizer](https://www.resizepixel.com/) - To reduce any unnecessary height and width on photos, also minimizing file size.

-Balsamiq - I used Balsamiq wireframes from a desktop app for my wireframes
+Balsamiq - I used Balsamiq wireframes from a desktop app for my wireframes,

-[W3School](https://www.w3schools.com/) To refer to anything Java script related that i may have been unsure of
+[W3School](https://www.w3schools.com/) To refer to anything Java script related that i may have been unsure of.

-[Pexels](https://www.pexels.com/) I used pexels for all my images for this project
+[Vecteezy](https://www.vecteezy.com/) - I used this website to get the image for my background

 VsCode - I have used vscode as my ide